cloud-gov/cg-site/_docs/services/cloud-gov-identity-provider.md

 ### Rotating credentials

-The identity provider service creates unique cloud.gov credentials for each service key.
+The identity provider service creates unique Cloud.gov credentials for each service key.
 To rotate credentials associated with a service key, [delete](https://docs.cloudfoundry.org/devguide/services/service-keys.html#delete) and recreate the service key.

 ### The broker in GitHub